shih945/shih945/README.md

 ### Hi there 👋

+I don't often log on Github due to network problems, so you can easily find me on [Gitee](https://gitee.com/shih945).

 <!--
 **shih945/shih945** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.